kurtbahartr/Lunur-Shell/README.md

   sudo pacman -U https://archive.archlinux.org/packages/p/python-gobject/python-gobject-3.50.0-2-x86_64.pkg.tar.zst
 ```
 > [!NOTE]
-> It's required to add python-gobject package to the IgnorePkg variable on /etc/pacman.conf.
+> It's required to add `python-gobject` package to the `IgnorePkg` variable on `/etc/pacman.conf`.
 Failure to do so will crash the shell upon upgrading the said package until the downgrade is performed again.

 ## Roadmap